 - How to look deep into individual subsystems

-- How to analyze storage performance when storage is increasingly abstracted from the OS
+- How to analyse storage performance when storage is increasingly abstracted from the OS

 - How to fill in the gaps that older tools can’t address

-Session Takeaway: Attendees will gather insight into issues faster than before and gain the ability to gather information previously unavailable, make sense of critical issues faster, and enforce SLAs easier.
+Session Takeaway: Gain insight into issues faster than before and gain the ability to gather information previously unavailable, make sense of critical issues faster, and enforce SLAs easier.

 Cloud Data Security: Separating Fact from Fiction